sdball/ex_duck_smart_cell/README.md

 Add this package to your Livebook setup section.
 Then you'll have an "ExDuck" smart cell available.

+Query for a given topic and the results will be displayed in markdown directly in your Livebook and the underlying data map will be assigned to the given variable name.

 ![ExDuck smart cell showing a query and results for "Elixir Language"](https://github.com/sdball/ex_duck_smart_cell/raw/main/example.png)